istio/tools/perf/stability/README.md

 The long running test script would deploy service graphs application with 15 namespaces in the cluster and run continuously.
 Prometheus/Alertmanager related resources, monitors and alerting rules would be deployed and managed by Prometheus Operator, Grafana would be installed via sample addon config yaml.

+There is a webhook pod deployed which handles the alertmanager alerts and notification:

+1. Abnormal metrics breaking SLO would be recorded in the alertmanager-webhook pod
+1. For the pod to write monitor status to the spanner tables, you have to
+    1. create the cluster with full access to Google Cloud API or configure the cluster with Workload Identity
+    1. create the spanner tables first in your own project or reuse the existing one in istio-testing
-Abnormal metrics breaking SLO would be recorded in the alertmanager-webhook pod.
-Optionally, corresponding alertmanager notification can be pushed to slack channel, checkout the example config for [slack webhook](https://github.com/istio/tools/blob/master/perf/stability/alertmanager/values.yaml#L21).
+1. Optionally, corresponding alertmanager notification can be pushed to slack channel, checkout the example config for [slack webhook](https://github.com/istio/tools/blob/master/perf/stability/alertmanager/values.yaml#L21).
 Suspicious logs would be scanned and recorded in the istio-logs-checker Cronjob.

 ### Run the script